1. Getting Started

 - Select the initial Status (Draft or Published).

-- Enter Collection (Optional): A category name (e.g., "API", "User Guides").
+- Enter Collection (Optional, not for Roadmap/KB): A category name (e.g., "API", "User Guides").
+Used for filtering.

 - Custom Headers/Footers (Optional, for Docs/Changelogs): Select pre-defined headers or footers to apply to this specific entry's public view page.